ChristianPalmiero/Windowed-Register-File/README.md

 the RF rises the SPILL command.
 Once the fill is concluded also the CWP and the SWP should be updated.

 Writing and reading to/from memory is not our concern.
 Finally, no controller is written here.

+A 64-entry register file with 32-bit registers is synthesized with Synopsys Design Compiler and the design is mapped on a 0.045 um library.